 Every person’s situation is unique, which means every safety plan is different.
 Depending on your situation, you may want to gather up any important documents like your passport, identification cards, credit cards, etc., and store them somewhere your abuser can’t find them.
 You could also put spare keys, backup prescription medications, and any other small items you need to protect in there.
 If you want help making your personalized safety plan, please call our 24-Hour Helpline at 425-746-1940 or 800-827-8840.
 Staff and volunteers can walk you through strategies for addressing your biggest safety concerns.

-If you don’t feel your situation calls for this level of security, you may instead want to create a self care plan.
+If you don’t feel your situation calls for this level of security, you may instead want to create a self-care plan.
 Include things like which friend or family member to call if you need to vent, a playlist of songs that make you feel strong and centered, and a list of activities that calm you when you are stressed.
-If you need some ideas for this, check out these tips on how to make your own self care box.
+If you need some ideas for this, check out these tips on making your own self-care box.

 Stay somewhere safe.

-Cutting off contact with your abuser can help prevent them from things like stalking you, harassing you, or trying to convince you to return to them.
+Cutting off contact with your abuser can help prevent them from stalking, harassing, or trying to convince you to return to them.
 If possible, block their phone number, email address, and social media accounts so they can’t reach you.